UN group demands reversal of Swiss minaret ban

 To tackle such treatment and ensure the responsible actors are brought to justice, the committee recommended that an independent complaint mechanism which would investigate allegations of police violence be set up.

-Following the recommendations of the committee, which were heard by Swiss representative Martin Dumermuth from the Federal Office for Justice (FOJ), Switzerland has one year in which to respond and to update the committee on steps taken to redress these issues.
+Following the recommendations of the committee, which were heard by Swiss representative Martin Dumermuth from the Federal Office for Justice, Switzerland has one year in which to respond and to update the committee on steps taken to redress these issues.

 swissinfo.ch and agencies/dos